Tim-404/SimpleToDo/README.md

 ## Notes

 The XML files for the layout deviate from as demonstrated in the video because the layout was not appearing the same.
-Mainly, the match_parent attribute for the layout dimensions ignored any other views on the screen
+Mainly, the match_parent attribute for the layout dimensions ignored any other views on the screen.

 ## License